* Images shown are of mature plants

 Fertilizing Fertilization isn't required for your Holly, but you can apply an evergreen fertilizer in the spring as needed.

 If you’re seeking the conical shape of an evergreen tree without the needles, consider the Oakland Holly.
 This tree earns its name from its characteristically-shiny holly leaves that are shaped like oak leaves with their multiple lobes.

 The overall effect is a shapely, year-round green tree that'll make an obvious impact in front of your house or, because of its density, as part of a privacy hedge.
 No matter where it's planted, the Oakland Holly will create an eye-catching presentation.

-This stately tree grows to be about 15 to 20 feet tall and 10 to 15 feet wide, with leaves that are about three inches long and 1.5 inches wide.
+This stately tree grows to be about 12-20 feet tall and 8-15 feet wide, with leaves that are about three inches long and 1.5 inches wide.
 Plus, it'll maintain its dense, lush, emerald green leaves for extended landscape interest and appeal.

 Why FastGrowingTrees.com is Better